mwbowers/mwbowers.github.io/reference/datagate-client/data-direction-enumeration.md

 ## Remarks

-Careful use of the [ProgParm constructor's](prog-parm-class-prog-parm-method-main.html) *dir* parameter can improve the performance of iSeries program calls in DCS.
+Careful use of the [ProgParm constructor's](prog-parm-class-prog-parm-method-main.html) *dir* parameter can improve the performance of iSeries program calls in DG.
 For example, by specifying **DataDirection.None** (for a parameter not used by your program, nor by your use of the IBM i program), the network bandwidth required for passing that parameter across the client/server link is decreased thus optimizing the movement of parameter value data.
 ## Examples

 <span class="lang">